lynn0702/Torchlite/torchlite.md

 Leveraging advanced skills and cunning tricks to gain the upper hand even in dire straits, a rogue is a stealthy opportunist who makes their own luck.
 Common career paths your rogue might pursue include:

-▶ A thief, a specialist in robberies and heists who excels at circumventing security to get into places where they’re not supposed to be.
+▶ A *thief*, a specialist in robberies and heists who excels at circumventing security to get into places where they’re not supposed to be.
-▶ A swashbuckler, a devil-may-care rebel who unerringly finds trouble and relies on quickness, audacity, swordplay, and panache to get out of it.
+▶ A *swashbuckler*, a devil-may-care rebel who unerringly finds trouble and relies on quickness, audacity, swordplay, and panache to get out of it.
-▶ An assassin, a deadly spy or hired killer who employs deception, poison, and stealth to dispatch their targets.
+▶ An *assassin*, a deadly spy or hired killer who employs deception, poison, and stealth to dispatch their targets.
-▶ An outlaw, ambushing travelers along highways or on the high seas, reappropriating corrupt wealth and (possibly) giving it to those more deserving.
+▶ An *outlaw*, ambushing travelers along highways or on the high seas, reappropriating corrupt wealth and (possibly) giving it to those more deserving.
-▶ An eldritch grifter, an adventurous deceiver skilled at overcoming sorcerous challenges, supplementing their well-honed trickery with arcane spells.
+▶ An *eldritch grifter*, an adventurous deceiver skilled at overcoming sorcerous challenges, supplementing their well-honed trickery with arcane spells.

 ##### Rogue Quick Roles